Shark Species List

 Bull Shark (Carcharhinus Leucas)

 Belonging to the Carcharhinus Leucas category or the “Ground Sharks”.
 This shark has a flat broad snout.
 It is amongst the 43 shark species found in seawater and freshwater.
 Bull Shark is known for attacking humans worldwide.
 Bull sharks can eat almost every fish in the ocean such as dolphins.

 It is a small shark and can be found in the North American region.
 Horn shark has a long spine on their high dorsal fins.
 It also has small dark spots on its brownish-gray skin.
 The maximum length of this shark is around 1.2m.
 Although it is large in size it has a small range of homes.
 These sharks like to stay in the same area for many years.

 This is the smallest shark member in the Hexanchiformes category.
-It is also known as Perlon Shark.
+It is also famous as the Perlon Shark.
 These sharks are the most identical to the primitive shark from the fossil record.
-They are known to have a simple digestive and skeletal system.
+This shark has a simple digestive and skeletal system.

 These sharks dwell in the deepest portion of the ocean it can go as 1200m low.
 These sharks are mainly found in the western Indian oceans and are seen very rarely as they reside in the lowest part of the ocean.
 They have an appearance like a blade.

-It is also known as monkfish its uniqueness is in its size they grow up to 7 feet only.
+Also famous as monkfish, its uniqueness is in its size as they grow up to 7 feet only.
 The weight of an angel shark can be up to 77 pounds.
 The outer portion of the body gives a muscular appearance despite the fact of being a flattened body shark.